 To keep the UAA "evergreen," a continuous process of refreshing the document is necessary.
-The AICPA/NASBA Uniform Accountancy Act Committee continues to make modifications that we believe positively impact the ability of the State Boards of Accountancy to effectively Interested Parties December 2017 Page 2 of 2 regulate the evolving profession and to therefore meet the public's needs.
+The AICPA/NASBA Uniform Accountancy Act Committee continues to make modifications that we believe positively impact the ability of the State Boards of Accountancy to effectively regulate the evolving profession and to therefore meet the public's needs.
 Given the pace of this evolution, we anticipate releasing interim editions of the UAA more frequently than editions have been previously released.
 Check the NASBA or AICPA websites for the most recent versions.